Please call the pharmacy to inquire about store hours or delivery service as they may have changed.

 With the arrival of fall and the start of school comes cold, flu and stomach bug season.
 Luckily, preventing the spread of these common viral or bacterial illnesses is as easy as washing your hands –properly and often!

 To wash your hands effectively, all you need is regular soap and water!
 Alcohol-based antiseptic formulas are very convenient, but should be reserved for specific circumstances (e.g. on a picnic or if using a public washroom with no soap or running water).
-A proper hand washing must also last at least 15 to 20 seconds – about the time it takes to sing “Happy Birthday!”
+A proper hand washing must also last at least 20 seconds – about the time it takes to sing “Happy Birthday!”

 Here are step-by-step instructions for effective hand washing:

 It is important to wash your hands:

 According to public health authorities, you increase your risk of catching common infections, such as the flu, a cold or a stomach bug, when you touch your eyes, nose or mouth with your fingers.

 At school or during after-school care, children are taught the importance of proper hand washing.
 But the message needs repeating, since kids do not always take the time to do it properly.
 At home, make frequent hand washing a house rule and practise the technique with them, if necessary.